sperelson/genid-for-nodejs/readme.md

 0) and only copes with 256 iterations within a single millisecond with rollover protection.

+It can generate just over 6000 IDs/second on my 13" Macbook Pro.

 ## Missing functionality
 The unique instance ID is hard-coded.
 It is trivial to pass through an ID as a startup argument and then initialize the id variable to this value: